Dottie is in Oregon working as a mobility

 All rights reserved.
 All information on this site has been created for the specific use of Heritage Service Dogs and itsí clients and shall not be shared or used for any other purpose without prior written authorization from HSD.
 None of the content shall be copied or distributed by any means mechanical or electronic without express prior written authorization from HSD.
 All logo's content and format are protected by copyright law.
 To the best of our knowledge all items are original or from public domain.
 If you have any questions regarding this site or itsí content please contact HSD.

-This is Cookie, she is a medical alert Service Dog.
+This is Cookie, one of our clients dogs.
+She is a medical alert Service Dog.
 Her 15 year old handler has worked her through our program.

 Timmy was my first Service Dog.
 He and Alex quickly became good buddies sharing everything from beds to bones.
 Timmy is now working as a seizure alert dog for one of our clients.

 Besides our own breeding program we are assisting handlers train their own dogs to assist them with their disabilities.
-Beside Poodles we have worked with everything from: Chihuahua, Border Collie, Jack Russell Terrier, Labrador Retriever, Dachshund, German Shepherd, Great Dane, Golden Retriever, Heeler, Yorky, and a some of unknown heritage.
+Beside Poodles we have worked with everything from: Chihuahua, Border Collie, Jack Russell, Lab, Dachshund, German Shepherd, Great Dane, Golden Retriever, Heeler, Yorky, and many of unknown heritage.

 As you can see service dogs can be a variety of sizes, shapes, and temperaments.
-The goal is to match the dog with the service related needs of the handler.
+The goal is to match the dog with the disability, emotional, financial, and social needs of the handler.

 Jett was placed in Oregon into our "guardian" breeding program, and works as a medical alert service dog.